 In other words, Aquarius sign descriptions became more original, Pisces more mystical, and Scorpio more obsessive-compulsive.

 But the debate on modern rulerships heated up once again in the 1990s.

 Thanks to computer-guided telescope technology, astronomers began discovering more planets like Pluto in the outer solar system.
 So far we’ve found more than 20 of these “Plutinos” other trans-Neptunian objects (not to mention the tens of thousands of asteroids and other minor bodies.)
 Clearly, there are more planets and minor planets than we ever imagined.

 Meanwhile, a group of astrologer-historians had been working to recover the “lost” history of astrology.
 They found and translated texts exploring the history and logic of astrology as practiced over the millennia.

-From this combination of new and old ideas a revitalized 21st century astrology is slowly emerging – one with a more robust sense of itself, more capable of integrating with a tech-savvy world.
+From this combination of new and old ideas, revitalized 21st-century astrology is slowly emerging – one with a more robust sense of itself, more capable of integrating with a tech-savvy world.